saibotsivad/drover/docs/planning/container-log-retention.md

 ### Capture pipeline

-For each container that reaches `running`, the orchestrator opens a single follow stream via the Docker API:
+For each container that reaches `running`, **if** `DROVER_LOG_DIR` is set the orchestrator opens a single follow stream via the Docker API:

 ```
 GET /containers/{docker_id}/logs?stdout=1&stderr=1&follow=1&timestamps=1&since=<last_ts>
 ```

 The response is Docker's multiplexed stream (8-byte header per frame indicating stream and length, followed by the payload).
-A new `LogCaptureManager` parses this stream and tees each parsed `{stream, data, time}` chunk to its registered consumers:

-1. **Disk writer** *(only when `DROVER_LOG_DIR` is set)*: appends one JSON line per chunk to the current open log file for that container.
+A new `LogCaptureManager` parses this stream and feeds each parsed `{stream, data, time}` chunk to a disk writer which appends one JSON line per chunk to the current open log file for that container.
-2. **WebSocket fan-out** (from the WebSocket streaming plan, Phase 2): broadcasts to any connected `/ws/containers/{id}/logs` subscribers.

-There is exactly one Docker follow stream per container, regardless of how many WebSocket subscribers are connected.
-The follow stream itself runs whenever the container is `running` so that WebSocket clients can connect with low latency.
-The disk writer is the opt-in consumer: when `DROVER_LOG_DIR` is unset, the follow stream still runs (so live tailing works) but the disk writer is not registered, no directory is created, and no `.cursor` file is maintained.
+The disk writer is an opt-in consumer: when `DROVER_LOG_DIR` is unset, the follow stream is not created, no directory is created, and no `.cursor` file is maintained.

 Two operating modes follow from this:

 - **Drover-managed retention (`DROVER_LOG_DIR` set, sample compose default):** historical logs survive container stop and are removed only on destroy.
 Operators reach historical logs by reading the directory directly (or via a log shipper pointed at it).
 This is the recommended mode for a homelab without an existing log pipeline.
-- **Capture-only (`DROVER_LOG_DIR` unset):** Drover writes nothing to disk and adds no retention guarantees of its own.
-Live WebSocket tailing still works because the follow stream is still opened.
+- **Ignored (`DROVER_LOG_DIR` unset):** Drover writes nothing to disk and adds no retention guarantees of its own.
 Historical queries fall through to Docker's logs API via the existing (unchanged) `GET /containers/{id}/logs` endpoint, so retention is whatever Docker's configured log driver provides.
 This is the recommended mode for operators who already ship Docker container logs to Loki/Elastic/journald and want a single source of truth.

 ### On-disk format